tsegtserdem/tsegtserdem/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at a startup company.
+- 🎓 My major is computer networks.
-- 🌱 I’m currently learning full-stack
+- 🏦 I worked as a network administrator and information security administrator in Bank.
-- 🤔 I’m looking for help with new job opportunity
+- 🌱 I’m currently working at a startup company as a full-stack developer.
 - 📫 Mail to reach me: d.tsegtserdem@gmail.com
 -->